EdisonLeeeee/GraphGallery/README.md

 # ❓ How to define your models

-You can follow the codes in the folder `graphgallery.nn.gallery` and write you models based on:
+You can follow the codes in the folder `graphgallery.gallery` and write you models based on:

 + TensorFlow
 + PyTorch